ddecarle/eeb462-2024/LAB1_characterMatrices.md

 You should be taken to a window that lists all the taxa in the “16s” block on the left, and contains columns labelled “Group” and “enam” (highlighted in yellow).
 The taxa in the “enam” block should be listed in the rightmost column.

-9. Click the title of the yellow “**enam**” column > **Auto-assign Matches…**
+9. Click the title of the yellow “**Contained taxa**” column > **Assign Associates by Name Matching**

 Since the names of all taxa in both alignments should be the same, simply click “**OK**” in the box that appears.

-The “enam” column should now be populated with the names of all taxa for which ENAM sequences are available.
+The “Contained taxa” column should now be populated with the names of all taxa for which ENAM sequences are available.

 10. Repeat step nine to create an association between 16S and 18S.